raylibtech/rtools/README.md

  - `rGuiIcons `: A simple and easy-to-use raygui icons editor
  - `rTexViewer`: A simple and easy-to-use textures viewer and formats converter
  - `rTexPacker`: A simple and easy-to-use textures packer
+ - `rIconsPacker`: A simple and easy-to-use icons packer and extractor

  In case of some specific question, you can contact directly to: `ray[at]raylibtech.com`